-- 1. Admission a uniform process of application and registration assures equitable student access to the educational offerings of the college. - 2.
+- 1. Orientation All new students to Crafton Hills College are required to participate in orientation.
+Orientation provides an introduction to the college's programs, services and academic regulations. - 2.
 Assessment Multiple measures including a standardized assessment of skill proficiency in reading, mathematics and English are used to assist with placement into courses in these areas or courses which have pre-requisites in reading, mathematics or English. - 3.
-Orientation-Through orientation/advisement workshops new students to Crafton Hills College are introduced to the College's programs, services, academic regulations, and expectations.
-Students also develop a first semester Student Educational Plan (SEP). - 4.
-Counseling and Advisement Each student will meet with a counselor to initiate a Student Educational Plan (SEP) that outlines the appropriate courses needed to reach the student's identified educational goal.
-The student will meet with a counselor on an ongoing basis to revise and/or update the SEP, as necessary. - 5.
+Counseling and Advisement Every new student will be directed to a New Student Advising Session where they will meet with a counselor to initiate a Student Education Plan (SEP) that outlines the appropriate courses needed to for the student to reach their identified educational goal.
+Students will be encouraged to meet with a counselor on an ongoing basis to revise and/or update the SEP as necessary. - 4.
 Follow-up The faculty at Crafton Hills College use an "Early Alert" process to monitor student's progress in courses.
 Students who are identified as needing additional support are contacted by the Counseling office or Student Success program to provide advice and assistance to resolve their difficulties.
 Students are also encouraged to utilize the services of the Learning Resource Center (LRC).